aajonusnet/aajonusnet/md/QNA/Q&A Of November 26, 2006.md

 A: All right, now I'm going to mention one thing.

-Q: I do workshops all over the country, all over the world, but I've never done one in 20 years in Los Angeles.

-A: I'm going to do one, and it's the only one I'm going to do in Los Angeles.
+A: I do workshops all over the country, all over the world, but I've never done one in 20 years in Los Angeles.
+I'm going to do one, and it's the only one I'm going to do in Los Angeles.
 It'll be January 28th on a Sunday in UCLA.

 Q: Do you have the hours yet?

-A: Yes, it'll be from noon till about 730.
+A: Yes, it'll be from noon till about 7:30.

 Q: January?